gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - Using status code constants from FastAPI improves code readability and maintainability.
 - Documenting environment variables is crucial for new developers to set up the project correctly.
 - Property methods in Pydantic Settings classes provide a clean way to transform string configuration values into more complex types.
 - The @staticmethod decorator should be removed when instance methods need access to self attributes.
+- Test assets like sample files are important to ensure tests can run successfully in any environment.